Quantitative Cancer Modeling Research Group |

 - Feinendegen L, Hahnfeldt P, Schadt EE, Stumpf M, Voit EO.
 Systems biology and its potential role in radiobiology.
 Radiat Environ Biophys.
 2008 Feb;47(1):5-23.

-- Piotrowska MJ, Enderling H an der Heiden U, Mackey MC.
-Mathematcial modelling of stem cells related to cancer.
-In: STEM CELLS AND CANCER (eds.
-T. Dittmar et al), 2008.
+- Piotrowska MJ, Enderling H, an der Heiden U, Mackey MC.
+Mathematical modeling of stem cells related to cancer.
+In: Dittmar T, Zänker KS (eds).
+Cancer and Stem Cells.
+Nova Science Publishers, Inc., 2008:11-35.

 - Shuryak I, Sachs RK, Brenner DJ.
 Biophysical models of radiation bystander effects: 1.
 Spatial effects in three-dimensional tissues.
 Radiat Res.
 2007 Dec;168(6):741-9.